Québec History and Nature

 Our excursions includes:

--A knowledgeable guide, in good shape, able to hike and provide information on flora and fauna, geography, geology, environmental socio economic issues and history related to the place of excursion.
+-A knowledgeable guide, in good shape, able to hike and provide information on flora and fauna, geography, geology, environmental socio economic issues and the part of those mountains and rivers in our history.

 -Transportation (up to 4 participants) Possible to use your own car.